 |Week #1||Zone 4|

 Beginning October 1st

 |Week #4||Zone 4|

 Please do not stack your cuttings or place slash piles curbside prior to 30-days immediately preceding the scheduled slash pickup.

 The slash must be in place prior to arrival of the slash truck.
 There will be NO repeat pickups to an area once it has been served!

 Slash pickup and removal is performed by M.R.
 Hauling (303-919-1996).
 Residents may hire M.R.
 Hauling, or other sources, to remove slash before or after scheduled pickups.
 Some Perry Park properties are not within the Perry Park Metropolitan District and do not qualify for slash pickups.

 Thank you for your cooperation!

 The Metro District applies for yearly grants to assist in Fire Mitigation efforts throughout Perry Park.
-Part of the requirements to receive these grants, is proof to the Grantees, of the massive effort the District and its citizens undertake.
+Part of the requirements to receive these grants, is proof to the Grantees of the massive effort the District and its citizens undertake.
 If the District receives grant funding, we request that you download the Mitigation Log below, fill in your approximate mitigation efforts, and return the log to the Metro District.
 The more you provide support, the more likely the availability of grants for our future efforts!